 This weather here has been crazy!
 In the 80’s!
 The rain we’ve had has been nice!
 What do we expect in the Chicagoland area?
 A little bit of everything!

 How many of you drink coffee every morning?
 I know I drink at least 2-3 cups every morning before heading out to work.
-I don’t do much in the mornings but make sure Julieta gets out the door and get myself ready.
+I don’t do much in the mornings.
 I am not the type of person who does laundry and cleaning before going to work.
 I leisurely drink my coffee and check my e-mails.

 About 3 years ago I stopped putting sugar in my coffee.
 Why?
 I was trying to cut out a bit of sugar and now I am really used to non sweet coffee.
 I love the pumpkin coffee and lattes at Starbucks and Dunkin’ Donuts.
 I don’t have them that often…they are more of a treat for me than a regular every fall day thing.
 When I saw the recipe for this Pumpkin Spice Syrup I went crazy!
 Y